Cartoon-KAPOW!

 Content marketing

-Content marketing is a marketing strategy where we focus on producing content that’s valuable to your audience.
-Your content might include:
+Content marketing is a marketing strategy where we focus on producing content that’s valuable to your audience and will draw them to your website.

 Content spinning

-It happens when unscrupulous content providers take a piece of professionally written content, then use an online tool to rewrite it thousands of times.
-They then take the rewritten ‘spun’ articles and sell them to unsuspecting buyers as original content.
+Content spinning, is where an unscrupulous content provider takes a professionally written article and puts it through an online tool that rewrites it hundreds or thousands of times.
+They then take those rewritten ‘spun’ articles and sell them to unsuspecting buyers as original content.

 Conversational copy